Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 The two strangers looked at each other, said nothing… and then slowly aimed their weapons elsewhere.
 The taller one tugged the hatchet from his belt and laid it on the ground as well.

-“How do we know this isn’t a trick?”
+"How do we know this isn’t a trick?"
 Yan demanded.
 Vemik turned back toward him.

-“Please… trust me.”
+"Please… trust me."

-“If you get us all killed…” the Given Man growled.
+"If you get us all killed…" the Given Man growled.

-“Look, Yan.
+"Look, Yan.
 That one took something out of the destroyer.
-I think they’re its enemies too.”
+I think they’re its enemies too."

-“And if you’re wrong?”
+"And if you’re wrong?"
 Yan demanded.

 Vemik rounded on him.
-“They can make rock *fly*, Yan!
+"They can make rock *fly*, Yan!
 They can make light without fire!
 We already saw they can do the impossible!
-If they’re our enemies then there is nothing we can do to stop them, but if they’re our *friends*-!”
+If they’re our enemies then there is nothing we can do to stop them, but if they’re our *friends*-!"

 Yan gaped at what was unquestionably a challenge to his authority.
 He bristled with outrage, then paused, shot another look at the strange axe that the newcomer had laid in the grass, and with a visible effort of will he settled down.
 He gave the two strangers a long suspicious glare and then finally, with a disgusted snort, threw his spear to the ground at his feet.

-“...This isn’t what my Vision foretold at all,” he cautioned.
-“But… very well.
-We do things the Sky-Thinker’s way.”
+"...This isn’t what my Vision foretold at all," he cautioned.
+"But… very well.
+We do things the Sky-Thinker’s way."

 The tribe relaxed, lowered their spears, and muttered among themselves.
 Vemik, knowing that Yan would be reasserting his authority *hard* later on, turned back to the strangers, and stepped forward.

-“...Hello,” he said.
+"...Hello," he said.
 ___

 **Date Point: 12y3m AV**